dhakalananda/dhakalananda.github.io/_posts/2019-10-16-otp-bypass-razer.md

 As previously stated, `<OTPToken>otp_token_value</OTPToken>` was used as a form of 2FA validator for all requests requiring 2FA.

 After completely understanding this design flow of the application, I got a sudden urge to change the user A's `otp_token_value` with user B's `otp_token_value`.
 To my surprise, it worked!
+I was able to bypass OTP requirement by using another user's `otp_token_value`.

 ### Root Cause